dvquentincarrel/vim_stuff/README.md

 repository

 ## Uninstalling
+Run `make uninstall`. **THIS WILL REMOVE THE CONTENT OF THE** `pack/` **DIRECTORY, PROCEED WITH CAUTION!**
 Only two-ish things are done outside of this repository by the installation process:
 - Creating the `$HOME/.config/nvim/` and `$HOME/.vim/` directories if they don't exist
 - Attempting to create an `init.lua` symlink in the `$HOME/.config/nvim/` directory
 - Attempting to create an `vimrc` symlink in the `$HOME/.vim/` directory

-I leave it up to the user to delete these files, as I would rather not assume these to be symlinks pointing to this directory.
+I leave it up to the user to choose to delete these files, as I would rather not assume these to be symlinks pointing to this directory.